 Before you apply, we recommend all applicants request pre-application advice.
 We offer a paid for pre-application advice service.
 This service will provide you with time to meet with a planning officer and discuss your plans and suggest any improvements that may help your application to be approved.

-National and Local Validation checklists (15 April 2015) - Validation checklists for planning applications.
+There are also National and Local Validation checklists for planning applications.

 Community Infrastructure Levy (CIL)

 All planning applications must provide sufficient information to allow the city council to determine whether the development is liable to pay the Community Infrastructure Levy.
 Applicants are therefore required to complete the CIL Additional Information Form which must be submitted with their application(s).

 - More information on the Community Infrastructure Levy.

 Sometimes planning permission for new developments will include obligations to help support local services.

 - More information on Developer Contributions